The Federal Work-Study Program

 Where are the work-study jobs?

 Work-study jobs are available both on and off campus.
 Bucks County Community College offers community service jobs both on and off campus.
 These jobs are designed to improve the quality of life for community residents.
-Almost every department and office at Bucks County Community College employs work-study students.
-Job responsibilities may include clerical duties, reception, technical assistance, administrative aides, grounds work, program assistance, tutoring, writing, laboratory work and so on.
-In addition, various off campus non-profit agencies have contracted with the College to hire work-study students.
+Job responsibilities may include clerical duties, reception, technical assistance, tutoring, laboratory work, etc. In addition, various off campus non-profit agencies have contracted with the College to hire work-study students.
 Agencies such as The Lower Bucks Family YMCA, Habitat for Humanity ReStore and Century 21 Community Learning Centers, are some of the many agencies throughout the County that hire work-study students from Bucks County Community College.
 The College also employs students as reading tutors of preschool- age children and children in elementary school as part of the school’s effort to support the America Reads Challenge.

 What if I want to change jobs?